 With MCP connected to an AI assistant:

-If no relevant article is found that gap becomes visible immediately.
+If no relevant article is found, then it means a knowledge gap exists in the knowledge base.
 Engineers can then:

-All write operations continue to respect existing workflows and permissions.
+All write, workflow, and publishing operations continue to respect existing permissions and governance rules.

 Outcome